Modular binary octahedral symmetry for flavor structure of Standard Model: Fermion models based on modular symmetry

 To carry out a full analysis of fermion models in the frame of $2O$ modular symmetry, we will discuss all possible assignments of fermion fields as well as the resulting fermion mass matrices.
-In this paper, we assume that the neutrinos are Majorana fermions.
+The neutrinos are assumed to be Majorana particles.
 In the following, we will first focus on the Dirac fermions and then turn to consider the case of Majorana neutrinos.